DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 _Demons magic had purple colour._

-_So this white belongs to foreign gods._
+_So this white belongs to sidhes._

 Magic circle was flashing again and again.
 Regardless how long they waited, it wouldn't activate.